digitalyoshixi/zettelkasten/content/CHIP-8.md

 	- `V1`
 	- ...
 	- `VF` - also used as [[Carry Bit|Carry Flag]] register
+	- `I` - instruction register
 - Font characters represented as [[Bitmap]] 4px by 5px tall
+- Speed of ~ 700 instructions per second is natural